Molecular and Biomedical Sciences Graduate Programs

 To understand cellular processes at the level of atomic structure, chemical mechanism, and energetics is the focus of research in the Biochemistry and Biophysics (B & B).
 B & B faculty apply biochemical methods and a variety of spectroscopic and diffraction methods to investigate the structure and dynamics of macromolecules and their complexes in a range of biological contexts, including cellular signal transduction, neurobiology, virology, enzymology and the cryptic messages hidden in DNA sequences.

-The faculty of the Pharmaceutical Sciences and Drug Design (PSDD) program design effective new drug therapies while minimizing adverse effects.
-Research in the program includes a diverse range of therapeutic areas including cancer, cardiovascular, dermatological, immune-mediated, and neurological diseases.
-Students receive didactic and laboratory training in the design and development of pharmacological compounds including the disciplines of molecular and cellular pharmacology and pharmacodynamics (drug target and biomarker discovery), medicinal chemistry (drug design and synthesis), pharmacokinetics (drug absorption, distribution, metabolism, and elimination), pharmaceutics (drug delivery and formulation), toxicology (drug-induced toxicity) and immunotherapeutics.
-A unique focus of the PSDD program is the intersection of pharmacogenomics and community health.
+The Pharmaceutical Sciences and Drug Design (PSDD) program is aimed at designing effective new drug therapies while minimizing adverse effects.
+Research in the program includes a diverse range of therapeutic areas including cancer, cardiovascular, dermatological, immune-mediated, neurological, and psychiatric diseases.
+Students receive didactic and laboratory training in the design and development of pharmacological compounds including the disciplines of molecular and cellular pharmacology (drug target and biomarker discovery), medicinal chemistry (drug design and synthesis), pharmacokinetics (drug absorption, distribution, metabolism, and elimination), pharmaceutics (drug delivery and formulation), pharmacogenomics (genetic basis for drug response), and toxicology (drug-induced toxicity).
+A unique feature of the PSDD program a focus on health equity for rural and underserved populations.

 The Toxicology program brings together faculty associated with the Center for Environmental Health Sciences that address the common biomedical theme to improve human health through a better understanding of the impacts of environmental agents in causing or exacerbating diseases.
 A focal point of interaction for investigators is on acute and chronic inflammation as the driver for most human diseases.
 Research also encompasses the immune system in the modulation of inflammatory responses to environmental toxins, including nanoparticles and epigenetic factors in toxicology.